jrmykolyn/goalist/README.md

 - Target goal will have its `active` key/property set to `true`.

 ### `backup` / `b`
-This command is used to created a backup of the 'active' log file.
+Backup the 'active' log file.

 ```
 gl backup